Ledger Nano X

 - Ethereum (ETH)

 - Litecoin (LTC)

 - Dogecoin (DOGE)

 The Ledger Nano X also has more storage than its predecessor.
-That means you can store up to 100 apps on the device, all at the same time.
-This was a massive pain point on the Ledger Nano S, which only allowed you to manage 5 or 6 apps at the same time.
+That means you can store up to 100 apps on the device at the same time.
+This was a massive pain point on the Ledger Nano S – which doesn’t allow you to store anywhere near as many apps at the same time.